lm3nitro/Projects/IDS and IPS/Suricata/Send Suricata logs to Splunk.md

 [tcpout:suricata]
 server=192.168.242.10:9997
 ```

-Nexd, I went back to Splunk to verify the logs:
+After, I went back to Splunk to verify the logs:

 Here I can see some random http traffic:

 ![Pasted image 20240415165302](https://github.com/lm3nitro/Projects/assets/55665256/7ffaf300-07f5-4359-afd8-af7a97086edf)

-I can see the amount of app traffic:
+I can also see the amount of application traffic:

 ![Pasted image 20240415165056](https://github.com/lm3nitro/Projects/assets/55665256/1c1723b3-505c-460a-b2b4-bb6268d91cc0)

-Logical topology:
+To give a higeher overview, this is a logical topology of what I have setup:

 ![Pasted image 20240416140904](https://github.com/lm3nitro/Projects/assets/55665256/abfd7bf9-0561-421b-b3bb-aa515b3daca6)

-Analysing some DNs traffic going to chess.com
+## Analyzing Suricata Splunk Logs

+I wanted to take a look at some DNS traffic.
+To do this, I went to chess.com, and was able to see my traffic being logged:

 ![Pasted image 20240415164717](https://github.com/lm3nitro/Projects/assets/55665256/d1b85481-7a60-4619-9540-870294139528)

-Testing IDS alerts:
+## IDS Alert

-Creating a simple custom bi=directional  rule for detecting ICMP traffic:
+Next, I wanted to test and IDS alert.
+To do this, I created a very simple bi-directional rule to that detects ICMP traffic:

 ![Pasted image 20240415170636](https://github.com/lm3nitro/Projects/assets/55665256/fe04c431-7560-47e3-ac62-3a974fad42ac)

-Looking alert in Splunk:
+Now that I have created the rule, I went to Splunk to verify the alert after I purposely triggered it.

 From server 1.1.1.1 to client: